bcherny/resume/coffee/main.coffee.md

 				responsibilities: """
 					- Rewrote the existing application frontend from the ground up with focuses on performance and usability
 					- Designed and implemented the frontend and middleware for a user-friendly authoring tool for use by doctors and 3rd and 4th years medical students
-					- Ensured that all products were performant across browsers (including IE7 and up, Chrome, Firefox, iOS, and Android)
+					- Ensured that all products were performant across browsers (including IE6 and up, Chrome, Firefox, iOS, and Android)
-					- Wireframed and developed numerous prototype spin-off products for use in pilot studies
+					- Wireframed and developed numerous prototype spin-off products
-					- Lead usability improvement sprints involving:
+					- Proposed and lead usability improvement sprints involving:
 						- User interviews
 						- Live and taped usability testing
 						- Automated A/B testing, competitor research, and adoption of concepts from other industries (eg. aviation checklists)